 "Understanding the Mechanism of Remodeling in EoE" involves studying the natural history and inflammation in the esophagus of patients with EoE.

-Joshua Wechsler, MD, is involved in a variety of research projects focused on understanding the natural history and pathogenesis of eosinophilic esophagitis (EoE), as well as improving treatment options and outcomes.
-Dr. Wechsler collaborates with Paul Bryce, PhD, an immunologist in the Allergy-Immunology Division at Northwestern University Feinberg School of Medicine, on a variety of research projects investigating the role of mast cells and their critical effector molecule, histamine, in the allergic inflammation associated with EoE, as well as their role in the response to treatment.
-This involves both translational studies utilizing biopsy specimens and mouse models of EoE.
+Joshua Wechsler, MD, and his laboratory study the natural history and pathogenesis of eosinophilic esophagitis (EoE), with a goal of improving diagnostics and treatment outcomes.
+Dr. Wechsler collaborates with immunologists, cell biologists, and biostatisticians at Northwestern University Feinberg School of Medicine, on a variety of research projects.
+His laboratory is investigating the role of mast cells and their effector molecules in the mucosal inflammatory changes associated with EoE, as well as biomarkers and mediators of diet elimination.
+This involves both translational studies utilizing biopsy specimens, plasma, primary cell culture, 3-D tissue modeling, and mouse models of EoE.
 Additionally, Dr. Wechsler is involved in several clinical studies in collaboration with Barry Wershil, MD, and Amir Kagalwalla, MD.
 These studies are primarily focused on understanding the natural history of EoE and improving treatment options and outcomes.